ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 ## [1] TRUE
 {% endhighlight %}

 So far so good.
-Ok so lets try running regularised logistic regression for the polynomial example, but first I'll wrap this into a function to save having to explicitly declare the parameters each time.
+Now I'll try running regularised logistic regression for the polynomial example, but first I'll wrap this into a function to save having to explicitly declare the parameters each time.

 {% highlight r %}